e2e-reviewer

 Common patterns: Convenience wrappers (clickEdit() when specs use editButton.click()), getter methods (getCount() when specs use toHaveCount()), state checkers (isVisible() when specs assert on locators directly), pre-built "just in case" locators, empty subclass created for future expansion.

 Rule: Delete unused members.
 Make internal-only members private.
-When creating new shared utils, ensure they will be used by 2+ specs.
+Apply the 2+ threshold before creating or keeping Util methods — if a helper is called from only one place, inline it.
 Flag empty wrapper classes for review — they may be intentional convention or dead code.

 Output: